Historical European Martial Arts: the forgotten fighting traditions of Europe

 Worth Watching

-Dequitem films non-choreographed armoured duels at full speed and full power, shot at historical locations across Europe.
+Non‑choreographed armoured duels at full speed and full power, shot at historical locations across Europe.
 No stage fighting.
 Real techniques, real impact, beautifully filmed.
-It is the closest thing to seeing what medieval combat actually looked like.
+The closest thing to seeing what medieval combat actually looked like.

-If you want to see what it is all about, the best thing to do is come along on a Tuesday evening.
+The best way to know what HEMA is, is to come along on a Tuesday evening.
 Your first lesson is free, all equipment is provided, and no experience is necessary.